Packing the largest trees in the tree packing conjecture: Proof sketch

 As our embedding of the `path-like' trees is at times quite involved, we now spend a little time setting up a visual way to think about these embeddings (see the figures on page~\pageref{fig:grid1} for two example embeddings).
 For ease of notation, let us also extend our sequence of trees so that there are equally many stars and `path-like' trees.
 That is, suppose we have $r=\eps n$ stars $S_1,\ldots,S_r$, and `path-like' trees $P_1,\ldots,P_r$ which each have at most $\lambda n$ leaves, for some $\eps\ll \lambda \ll 1$, where both the stars and the path-like trees are listed in decreasing order in size, and in some order these $2r$ trees form a sequence of trees decreasing stepwise in size from $n$ vertices to $n-2r+1$ vertices (we call this sequence the \emph{TPC sequence}).

-Order the vertices of $K_n$ as $v_1,\ldots,v_n$, where we aim to use $v_i$ as the centre of the $i$th star for each $i\in [r]$.
+Order the vertices of $K_n$ as $v_1,\ldots,v_n$, where we will use $v_i$ as the centre of the $i$th star for each $i\in [r]$.
+We will often think of this ordering as `left to right', with $v_1$ being the leftmost vertex and $v_n$ being the rightmost one.
 When embedding a path-like tree $P_i$ we will only use the intended centre of any star occurring in the TPC sequence after $P_i$.
 We need to cover these vertices very carefully, so we put them into the set (these sets are depicted in a grid in Figure~\ref{fig:grid1}).
+Note that we have $W_1\supseteq W_2\supseteq \dots\supseteq W_r$.
 The vertices not intended as the centre of any star we cover with the embedding of each tree $P_i$, $i\in [r]$, and put these vertices into the set $X=\{v_{r+1},\ldots,v_n\}$.
 In summary, we will obey the following rule.

 \stepcounter{propcounter} \begin{enumerate}[label = \textbf{\Alph{propcounter}\arabic{enumi}}] \item For each $i\in [r]$, $P_i$ is embedded into $K_n[W_i\cup X]$. \end{enumerate}

 For each $i\in [r]$, $W_i\cup X$ contains every vertex in $V(K_n)$ except for one vertex for each star $S_j$ that is larger than $P_i$ (which together form a leftmost interval in the ordering $v_1,\ldots,v_n$), and therefore